phpactor/phpactor/plugin/README.md

 --------

 - [Omni-completion](#omni-completion): Intelligent auto-completion with *no indexing!*.
+- [Context Menu](#context-menu): Show list of actions to take on the current cursor position.
 - [Insert use statement](#include-use-statement): Automatically search for and include the use statement for class under cursor.
 - [Expand class to FQN](#class-expand): Search for class under cursor and